Federer plays big brother to village children

 Nineteen years into democracy and the new government is still overwhelmed by the task, with some high-school leavers managing pass rates of only 30 percent.

-In this place, a decent education remains beyond the reach of many children and some 80 percent of the community is unemployed, the village chief’s representative said.
+In this place, a decent education remains beyond the reach of many children and some 80 percent of the community is unemployed, the villiage chief’s representative said.

 For a man who has earned close to $80 million in prize money alone thanks to his exploits on a tennis court, Federer has never forgotten the value of a good education.